skrey/yellow-extensions/source/help/en/contributing-guidelines.md

 ## How to report a bug

 * [Start a new discussion for each bug](https://github.com/datenstrom/yellow/discussions).
-* Explain how to reproduce the bug, try to narrow down the cause.
+* Explain how to reproduce the bug, check if it happens every time.
 * Add many details, check the log file `system/extensions/yellow.log`.
 * Test that everything works, when your problem has been fixed.